blacksmoke26/yii2-manual-chm/README.md

 ##### Click below, choose the latest release and download:
 https://github.com/blacksmoke26/Yii2-Manual-CHM/releases

+## How can you help?
+If you found a bug, typo or missing images even invalid/bad links, Please [Create](https://github.com/blacksmoke26/Yii2-Manual-CHM/issues) a Issue.
+Your suggestions will greatly improve these manuals.

 ## Formats

 #### Microsoft Compiled HTML Help (.chm file, suitable for windows users):